IS MY COLLEGE CHILD COVERED UNDER MY AUTOMOBILE INSURANCE?

 But what happens if your child doesn’t own his or her own car – as is often the case with college-age children?
 Most parents (and many insurance agents) assume that the child is covered under the parents’ policies.
 They may be wrong.

-The reason most agents assume that college-age children are still covered under their parent’s auto policies is because automobile insurance policies generally contain a “resident-relative” provision, which contemplates that a college-goer may temporarily live elsewhere while maintaining their “permanent residence” with their parents.
+The reason most auto insurance agents assume that college-age children are still covered under their parent’s auto policies is because automobile insurance policies generally contain a “resident-relative” provision, which contemplates that a college-goer may temporarily live elsewhere while maintaining their “permanent residence” with their parents.
 Difficulties arise, however, when the child rents or buys a home in their own name or does things that suggest that their ties to their “family home” are weaker than their other “home.”
-Many factors go into deciding if a person is a “resident” or not – e.g. where are possessions stored, frequency of visits to parent’s home, etc. If a court finds that your child is no longer a “resident” of your home, then your child is not entitled to the benefits under your automobile insurance policy.
+Many factors go into deciding if a person is a “resident” or not – e.g. where are possessions stored, frequency of visits to parent’s home, etc. If a court finds that your child is no longer a “resident” of your home, then your child is not entitled to the benefits under your automobile insurance policy unless they are a named insured on the policy.

-For this reason, our car accident lawyers urge anyone with college-age children to contact your insurance agent and make sure your child is listed as a NAMED INSURED under your automobile policy.
-If the child is a named insured, then they are covered under the above scenarios and the issue of residency is moot.
+For this reason, our car accident lawyers urge anyone with college-age children to contact your insurance agent and make sure your child is listed as a NAMED INSURED under your automobile policy and also disclose to the insurance company that your child is in college and where.
+If the child is a named insured and everything is disclosed, then they are covered under the above scenarios and the issue of residency is moot.

 If you or your college child are injured in a car accident, please call us as soon as possible.
 We are a Minnesota personal injury law firm.
 Our attorneys have over 25 years’ experience successfully handling hundreds of automobile accident injury cases throughout MN.
 An auto accident lawyer will provide you with a free consultation and fully explain your rights to you.